cleppo/example.com-web-demo/README.md

  TODO:  figure out how to limit the number of hosts that exist in a given group (i.e.,number of webservers).
 This count just causes the plays to add new hosts and iterate over them.
 I am aware that AWS has constructs that perform this function, but I want to make my Ansible configuration stop when it reaches the correct number of hosts.

+FIXED THIS ^^.
+However, now the SSH wait step currently hangs when hosts are being terminated.
+I need to set this item list to only match hosts that are still running.

 TODO:  Get Travis CI tests working with meaningful success states.

 TODO - Make ssh fingerprint step clean up duplicate entries (from multiple runs creating the same host)